froozen/tables/README.markdown

 ```

 ### Doing a lookup operation
-To look up hashes in a table, run:
+To look up a file of hashes in a table, run:
 ```
 ./tables lookup path/to/hashes path/to/tree/toplevel
 ```